mikorail/products-api-with-jwt-key/README.md

 # Products API with JWT

 ## Overview

 The **Products API with JWT** is a RESTful API built using Go (Golang) and the Gin framework.
 This API allows users to manage products while ensuring secure access through JSON Web Tokens (JWT).
-It utilizes SQLite as the primary database and MemDB for storing JWT tokens.
+It utilizes SQLite as the primary database and includes functionality for rate limiting and token invalidation upon logout.

 ## Features

 - User authentication using JWT
 - CRUD operations for managing products
-- Secure endpoints that require authentication
+- Secure endpoints requiring authentication
+- Rate limiting to protect endpoints from excessive requests
+- Token invalidation upon logout, ensuring logged-out JWTs cannot be reused
 - Swagger documentation for easy API exploration

 ## Technologies Used